Can't make it to the ceremony? A stream of the ceremony will be available right here. Watch it live Saturday at 10 a.m.

 The Grand Marshal is an honored position conferred by the President upon a senior member of the faculty, the administration, or the alumni body.
 The selection recognizes the highest level of academic or service contributions for the benefit of the University.
 The Grand Marshal serves as the chief of protocol, leading the ceremonial parties in the processional and recessional, as well as announcing the official opening and closing for the Commencement ceremony.

 For many years, the academic tradition of hooding has been a significant and cherished part of the Commencement Ceremony.
 DMU’s ceremonial protocol provides for the on-stage hooding of all doctoral candidates.
-As a graduate-level health profession University, DMU recognizes the doctoral degree as the highest degree available in the medical, health care, administration and public health fields.
-Candidates for the master’s degree wear their hoods throughout the ceremony.
+Candidates for the master's degree wear their hoods throughout the ceremony.
 During this on-stage ritual, the doctoral hood is placed over the shoulders of the graduates to signify the professional stature attained by terminal degree holders.
 Customarily, the honor of hooding is reserved for faculty in recognition of their role in the education of the graduates for a terminal degree.
 However, the University's hooding policy does allow direct line relatives (parents, grandparents, siblings and spouse) who hold a DO, DPM, DPT or MD degree the honor of hooding graduates.

 To request a guest hooder access the form located in the Pulse checklist.
 The completed application must be submitted by March 15.

 Students must maintain health insurance until they have completed their clinical rotations, as agreed upon between DMU and the rotation sites.
 We recommend you maintain coverage at least until your residency begins.
-If you are covered by a University plan, your coverage lasts until July 31, 2014.
+If you are covered by a University plan, your coverage extends through July 31, 2015.
 If you have any questions, please contact Jerry Parker.

 For many years, the academic tradition of hooding has been a significant and cherished part of the Commencement Ceremony.